Do I Need a Lawyer to Sell My House in Florida?

 When you sell to FL Home Buyers, Max Cohen and the team use the standard FAR/BAR "As Is" contract and work with reputable local title companies.
 There's no financing contingency, no appraisal, and no buyer's lender generating last-minute conditions.
 For most sellers, the entire legal side is handled between the title company and our closing coordinator.

-If you're selling a probate property or have a title complication, we'll still buy the house.
-We just recommend bringing a probate attorney into the process so the court side runs smoothly.
-We've closed probate sales across Palm Beach, Broward, and Miami-Dade counties where the attorney and title company worked in parallel, keeping the timeline under 30 days.
+If you're selling a probate property or have a title complication, we'll still review the house.
+We recommend bringing a probate or real estate attorney into the process so the court side and title side move in the right order.
+The title company can work in parallel with your attorney once the legal authority to sell is clear.

 Bottom Line: Lawyer or No Lawyer?

-For a standard Florida home sale, you don't need one.
-The title company handles the paperwork, the FAR/BAR contract protects both sides, and a cash buyer eliminates the financing complications that sometimes require legal review.
-But if you're dealing with probate, divorce, disputed title, or tax issues, a real estate attorney is worth the $1,000 to $5,000 investment to protect your proceeds.
+For a standard Florida home sale, you usually do not need a lawyer.
+The title company handles the closing file, the FAR/BAR contract sets the basic terms, and a cash buyer removes the buyer-mortgage step.
+But if you're dealing with probate, divorce, disputed title, tax liens, or unclear ownership, a real estate attorney may be worth the $1,000 to $5,000 investment to protect your proceeds.

 Related Resources